-Choosing the best boxes for your move is essential to protecting your belongings in transit.
+Choosing the best boxes for your move is essential to protecting your belongings in transit or in storage.
 You will need to make sure the boxes you choose are strong enough for the journey, as well as make sure you choose the right type box for the contents that you are packing.

 “Boxes are critical to ensuring a successful move,” says Lisa Warren, marketing manager for major box maker 3M.

 Corrugated brown cardboard boxes, also called kraft or moving boxes, are the most widely used and versatile packing and shipping containers worldwide, for several reasons:

 - Weight: Because they’re constructed of a fluted corrugated paper medium encased within two flat paperboard liners, moving boxes are strong and impact-resistant without weighing much.

 - Strength: Corrugated box strength is measured in two ways: the older Bursting Strength Test (BST), also known as the Mullen test, which measures in pounds (#) the force it would take to rupture or puncture a box, and the newer Edge Crush Test (ECT), which gauges the stacking strength (max pounds per load) by measuring the minimal pounds per linear inch it would take to compress the edges of a box.

 - Cost: Cardboard boxes are inexpensive to manufacture, making them appealingly affordable.
 (We’ll discuss pricing below.)

 - Versatility: Home movers and industrial shippers both benefit from the relatively simple, name-your-size cardboard construction process.
 Uline, a nationwide distributor of packing and shipping materials, lists more than 1,450 stock box sizes in their catalog.
 (We’ll consider box sizes and shapes shortly, too.)